The Fab Four (tribute): The Monkee Men

-The cast in 2022.
-From left to right: Frankee Mendonca (Davy Jones), Jonathan Fickes (Peter Tork), Doug Couture (Michael Nesmith), and Joshua Jones (Micky Dolenz).
+From left to right: Matthew Hickman, Doug Couture (Mike), Frankee Mendonca (Davy), Joshua Jones (Micky), Jonathan Fickes (Peter), and Ron McNeil.

 In Summer of 2020, McNeil decided to form a Monkees tribute band as he was a fan of the band growing up.
 Calling it The Monkee Men, the band covers most of The Monkees' original songs and the show is interactive.
 The Monkee Men originally performed as an opening act for the Fab Four in 2023 before they independently started touring nationwide starting in 2025.
-The band's original and current touring cast consists of Frankee Mendonça as Davy Jones, Jonathan Fickes as Peter Tork, Doug Couture as Michael Nesmith, and Joshua Jones as Micky Dolenz, with McNeil and Matthew Hickman providing backup support as the "5th and 6th Monkees", respectively.
+The band's original and current touring cast consists of McNeil's younger brother Frankee Mendonça as Davy Jones, Jonathan Fickes as Peter Tork, Doug Couture as Michael Nesmith, and Joshua Jones as Micky Dolenz, with McNeil and Matthew Hickman providing backup support as the "5th and 6th Monkees", respectively.
+The band has been approved by Dolenz with his "full blessing" according to McNeil in an interview in August 2023.

 50 Summers of Love

-In Summer of 2017, The Fab Four were approached by Micky Dolenz of The Monkees and Mark Lindsay of Paul Revere & the Raiders to perform a set of professional off-Broadway performances celebrating the 50th anniversary of the Summer of Love for a nationwide tour called 50 Summers of Love from 2017 to 2018.
+In Summer of 2017, The Fab Four were approached by Micky Dolenz of The Monkees and Mark Lindsay of Paul Revere & the Raiders to perform a set of professional Off-Broadway performances celebrating the 50th anniversary of the Summer of Love for a nationwide tour called 50 Summers of Love from 2017 to 2018.
 Performing as the backup band, the performance first started with The Fab Four in their Sgt.
 Pepper's era before donning Raiders costumes, with Dolenz and Lindsay appearing to play both Monkees and Raiders hits, respectively.
-The lineup included McNeil as Lennon, Neil Candelora as McCartney, Couture as Harrison/Nesmith, and Bologna as Starr.
+The lineup included McNeil as Lennon, Candelora as McCartney, Couture as Harrison/Nesmith, and Bologna as Starr.
+The premiere was on July 14, 2017, in San Diego, California, with Dolenz and Lindsay both reuniting onstage.
+Among the attendees was basketball legend Bill Walton.

 Rutlemania

 In 2007, The Fab Four were approached by Eric Idle from the British comedy group Monty Python to perform a set of professional Off-Broadway shows celebrating the 30th anniversary of The Rutles, a Beatles parody group formed in 1975 by Idle and Neil Innes.
-The show, Rutlemania, featured McNeil as Ron Nasty (originally played by Innes), Sarraf as Dirk McQuickly (Idle), Amador as Stig O’Hara (Ricky Fataar) and Sandoval as Barry Wom (John Halsey), and was performed multiple nights in both Los Angeles and New York.
+The show, Rutlemania, featured the band (at the time The Prefab Four) McNeil as Ron Nasty (originally played by Innes), Sarraf as Dirk McQuickly (Idle), Amador as Stig O’Hara (Ricky Fataar) and Sandoval as Barry Wom (John Halsey), and was performed multiple nights in both Los Angeles and New York.
+Idle, Innes, Fataar, and Halsey attended the premiere at Grauman's Egyptian Theatre in Los Angeles on Saint Patrick's Day, 2008.
+The Rutles wrote positively of it, and stayed for an after-party Q&A, along with posing with pictures of the band.